···

 Track Small Wins

-These help with the transition — but sometimes the new job is part of a bigger change.
-When it's not just the role but your whole life direction that's shifting, it can help to look at how to navigate a career crossroads.
+When the job change is part of a bigger life shift, it can help to look at how to navigate a career crossroads.

 When It's a Bigger Decision